 For millions of adults, alcohol use turns into an addiction that they must overcome.
 Fortunately, targeted therapy has been shown to help most people that seek out help for an alcohol use disorder, with many remaining in recovery for the rest of their lives.

 How Alcohol Addiction Therapy Can Help

-Most therapists utilize various behavioral therapy modalities, and there are many evidence-based treatment options proven effective for addition.
-Addiction therapy helps change a person’s behaviors through education, analysis, planning, tool development, and exposure.
+Most therapists utilize various behavioral therapy modalities, and there are many evidence-based treatment options that have proven effective for addiction.
+Therapy for alcohol addiction helps change a person’s behaviors through education, analysis, planning, tool development, and exposure.
 These methods are used to accomplish the following:

 Effective Therapies for Alcohol Addiction

-Most often, a combined behavioral therapy approach is used in addiction therapy.
+Most often, a combined behavioral therapy approach is used in therapy for alcohol addiction.
 While 12-step programs are very popular, the focus here is on individual treatment.
 This can include integrated cognitive-behavioral therapy, motivational enhancement, dialectical behavior therapy, EMDR, and other techniques.
 Below are the most commonly used therapies for alcohol addiction that have proven effective.